Coronavirus Update:What patients and families need to know

 You should call your child’s provider if you notice the following:

 - Abdominal swelling or pain during or after flushing the colon

 - If the area or stitches holding the catheter in place becomes red and irritated

 - The tube falls out prior to your child’s follow-up visit

-The Division of Pediatric Colorectal and Pelvic Reconstructive Surgery offers the latest advancements in diagnosis and treatment for all types of pediatric colorectal disorders.
+The Division of Pediatric Colorectal & Pelvic Reconstruction offers the latest advancements in diagnosis and treatment for all types of pediatric colorectal disorders.

 Share your birthday with a child.
 Celebrate your life, and give a chance to someone who desperately wants to have as many as you.

 Make it happen